ApryseSDK/pdftron-flutter/API.md

 #### longPressMenuEnabled
 bool, defaults to true

-Defines whether to show the popup menu of options when the user long presses on text or blank space on the document.
+Defines whether to show the popup menu of options after the user long presses on text or blank space on the document.

 ```dart
 config.longPressMenuEnabled = false;